Being a staple ingredient in most tanning products, it can be really challenging to find a DHA free self-tanner.

 To say the least, it is not easy to find a

-A rarity in the market, this product is suitable for those who have an allergy or experience irritation from products that contain DHA.
-Rather than DHA, it contains a raspberry-based keto-sugar that develops into a golden gradual tan.
+A rarity in the market, this self tanner is suitable for those who have an allergy or experience irritation from products that contain DHA.
+Rather than DHA, it contains a raspberry-based keto-sugar that develops into a golden gradual natural looking tan.

 - Cruelty Free